- Home

 Read more about the Library Board of Queensland and Indigenous Advisory Group, State Library's governing bodies who support the achievement of a guiding principle in the Libraries Act 1988 that respect for Aboriginal and Torres Strait Islander cultures are affirmed.

-First Nations Initiatives
+First Nations Strategy in action

 From the blog